Positioning for an Artificial Intelligence Driven Economy with Both Growth Plays and "AI-Resistant" Investments

 Another counter-argument to the thesis is that robots will soon be everywhere, ultimately taking over all the areas where AI can't currently go.
 I personally agree with the concept and feel it's likely to happen in the long run.

-Quite a few robotics companies have been guilty of performing deceptive tricks to make robotics look much further along to the general public than they actually are:
+They say that quite a few robotics companies have been guilty of performing deceptive tricks to make robotics look much further along to us than they actually are:

 Humanoid robots are riding a wave of hype ...
 However, most humanoid robots have not yet been deployed in real-world environments.
 Many humanoid robot demos are staged in tightly controlled settings, and some use teleoperation, where human operators pilot the robots remotely.
 Loosararian called teleoperation the "dirty little secret" of robotics, adding that robotics companies had a responsibility to inform customers about whether their humanoid robots are operating ... with human assistance. ...
 For the majority of the cases ... it's learning in the environment, and it has to do that with teleoperation," Loosararian said.